joinpursuit/AC_4_Web/bridge/lessons/02_variables.md

 ## console.log

-The first kind of effect we need is printing text to the screen.
-We have been using the node REPL, where the value returned by an expression was printed for us.
+The first kind of effect we need is logging text to the screen.
+We have been using the node REPL, where the value returned by an expression was logged for us.
 To write programs, however, we will be creating a files in which we put our javascript code.
-When running a file with the code above, nothing will get printed.
-In order to print something in javascript file, we will need to use the `console.log` function.
+When running a file with the code above, nothing will get logged.
+In order to log something in javascript file, we will need to use the `console.log` function.

 ```js
 console.log("bat" + "man")
 ```

 We will go into greater detail about functions in subsequent lessons.
 For now it is sufficient to know that to use a function, we need to write its name, followed by parentheses.
 We may pass a value or an expression to the function by putting it inside the parentheses.
 An expression will get evaluated first.
 Some functions return values once they are done executing.
 However, in the case of `console.log`, nothing useful is returned.
-Instead the function causes an effect (or side-effect), which is printing the value to the screen.
+Instead the function causes an effect (or side-effect), which is logging the value to the screen.

 ## Math functions: max and min